stonepros/stone/doc/dev/stonefs-mirroring.rst

 ================
-CephFS Mirroring
+StoneFS Mirroring
 ================

-CephFS supports asynchronous replication of snapshots to a remote CephFS file system via `cephfs-mirror` tool.
+StoneFS supports asynchronous replication of snapshots to a remote StoneFS file system via `cephfs-mirror` tool.
 Snapshots are synchronized by mirroring snapshot data followed by creating a snapshot with the same name (for a given directory on the remote file system) as the snapshot being synchronized.